pioneers/website/software/robot_api.md

 **tag** Small component that can be read with the RFID reader

 **team flag** Device that indicates your team during official competition.
-Has 4 small controllable LEDs

 **teleoperated (teleop)**  Period during the game in which robots are controlled by human input via controllers